They Are Breath

 Emory University

-The Black Man Project partnered with Black Men Smile in Atlanta, Ga.
+The Black Man Project partnered with Black Men Smile & Emory university in Atlanta, Ga.

 Emory University